 Comparison game: the endless struggle

 Have you ever found yourself scrolling through social media and feeling envious of the seemingly perfect lives of others?
 It’s all too easy to fall into the comparison game.
 We see our friends achieving amazing things, traveling the world, and enjoying fulfilling relationships, while we may feel stuck in our own lives.
-This can lead to a decrease in self-esteem and questioning our own worth.
+This causes decreased self-esteem and questioning of our worth.

 People may behave differently when communicating through a screen and engage in cyberbullying.
 Some individuals may hide behind fake identities and take advantage of any opportunity to attack others.
-These hurtful comments and constant mockery can have a negative impact on our mental well-being.
-It’s unfortunate that we have to deal with such behavior from keyboard warriors instead of focusing on our goals.
+These hurtful comments and constant mockery can hurt our mental well-being.
+Unfortunately, we have to deal with such behavior from keyboard warriors instead of focusing on our goals.

 FOMO: the fear of missing out.